-The continued use of chromates in wash primer coating specifically over the review period will confer significant socio-economic benefits to ADCR members, their suppliers and to their end customers which include civil aviation, the military, space, emergency services.
+The continued use of strontium chromate in bonding primers specifically over the review period will confer significant socio-economic benefits to ADCR members, their suppliers and to their end customers which include civil aviation, the military, space, emergency services.
 It will also ensure the continued functioning of the aerospace and defence supply chains in GB, conferring the wider economic growth and employment benefits that come with this.

-The benefits can be summarised as follows (with the detailed calculations set out In Section 5):
+The benefits can be summarised as follows (with the detailed calculations set out in Section 5):

-- Importers of the chromates and formulators of wash primers will continue to earn profits from sales to the A&D sector.
-These are not quantified in this SEA but are detailed in the linked Formulation AoA/SEA; - OEMs and MROs will be able to rely on the use of chromates by their GB suppliers and in their own production activities and for providing maintenance and repair services.
-The avoided profit losses to these companies under the continued use scenario would equate to between £87 and 159 million, over a 2-year period (PV discounted at 3.5%).
+- Importers of the chromates and formulators of the primers used will continue to earn profits from sales to the A&D sector.
+These are not quantified in this SEA but are detailed in the linked Formulation AoA/SEA; - OEMs will be able to rely on the use of chromates by their GB suppliers and in their own production activities.
+The avoided profit losses3 to these companies under the continued use scenario would equate to between £49 and 859 million, over a 2-year period (PV discounted at 3.5%).
 These figures exclude the potential profits that could be gained under the continued use scenario from the global increase in demand for air transport; - Build-to-Print (BtP) and Design-to-Build (DtB) suppliers would be able to continue their production activities in GB and meet the performance requirements of the OEMs.
-The associated profit losses that would be avoided under the non-use scenario for these companies are calculated at £7 to 158 million over a 2-year period (PV discounted at 3.5%); - Continued high levels of employment in the sector, with these ensuring the retention of highly skilled workers paid at above average wage levels.
-From a social perspective, the benefits from avoiding the unemployment of workers involved in wash priming are estimated at £177 million.
-These benefits are associated with the protection of over 1,800 jobs in GB; - Critically, civil aviation and emergency services will benefit from the continued flight safety and availability of aircraft and other equipment; - Military forces will be able to repair and maintain existing aircraft and other equipment to ensure operational readiness and the ability to respond to missions as required; and - The general public will benefit from continued safe flights, fewer flight delays, the on-time delivery of cargo and goods, and the economic growth provided by the contributions of these sectors to the economic development, as well as R&D and technological innovation, while alternatives are qualified, certified and industrialised.
+The associated profit losses that would be avoided under the non-use scenario for these companies are calculated at £102 to 406 million over a 2-year period (PV discounted at 3.5%); - MRO companies which provide maintenance and repair services to both civil aviation and/or military forces, would be able to continue operating within GB, with the consequent profit losses avoided equating to £5 million over a 2-year period (PV discounted at 3.5%); - Continued high levels of employment in the sector, with these ensuring the retention of highly skilled workers paid at above average wage levels.
+From a social perspective, the benefits from avoiding the unemployment of workers involved in bonding primers are estimated at £271.11 million.
+These benefits are associated with the protection of over 2,700 jobs in GB; - Critically, civil aviation and emergency services will benefit from the continued flight safety and availability of aircraft and other equipment; - Military forces will be able to repair and maintain existing aircraft and other equipment to ensure operational readiness and the ability to respond to missions as required; and - The general public will benefit from continued safe flights, fewer flight delays, the on-time delivery of cargo and goods, and the economic growth provided by the contributions of these sectors to the economic development, as well as R&D and technological innovation, while alternatives are qualified, certified and industrialised.